Cauliflower Fried Rice will trick your tastebuds in the best way possible. This 20 minute low-carb recipe tastes like regular fried rice!

 - salt and pepper

-- 2 - 3 Tablespoons gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce)
+- 2 – 3 Tablespoons gluten free reduced-sodium Tamari, or soy sauce if not gluten free

 Directions

-- Heat remaining 1 Tablespoon sesame oil in a wok or large nonstick skillet over high heat.
+- Heat remaining 3 teaspoons sesame oil in a wok or large nonstick skillet over high heat.
 Add cauliflower, green onions, and frozen mixed vegetables then stir fry until cauliflower is just beginning to turn tender, 3-4 minutes.
-Add garlic, season with salt and pepper, and then continue to stir fry until garlic is fragrant, 30 seconds or so.
+Add garlic, season with salt and pepper, then continue to stir fry until garlic is fragrant, 30 seconds or so.

 - Push mixture to the sides of the wok to create an opening in the center then add the whisked eggs and scramble.
 Toss mixture to combine then drizzle in 2 Tablespoon gluten free Tamari and mix again to combine.
 Taste then add remaining Tablespoon gluten free Tamari if desired, and then serve.